 Stir-fried chicken with Thai basil (Gai Phat Krapao) is a super easy one-pan meal anyone can whip up with minimal ingredients and packed with robust flavor

 Stir-fried chicken with Thai basil is an absolutely delicious and popular street food in Thailand.
 I’ve always loved Thai food.
-Their usage of variety of herbs and spices, like in Indonesian cooking, always make me hungry.
-Common ingredients you will find in Thai pantry are usually fish sauce (I usually say they use this like the Chinese will use soy sauce 🙂 ), chilis, basils, mints, lemon grass, coconut milk, kaffir lime leaves.
-Of course there are many more, but these are just to mention several you will see very often.
+Their usage of the variety of herbs and spices, like in Indonesian cooking, always make me hungry.
+Common ingredients you will find in Thai pantry are usually fish sauce (I usually say they use this like the Chinese will use soy sauce 🙂 ), chilis, basils, mints, lemongrass, coconut milk, kaffir lime leaves.
+Of course, there are many more, but these are just to mention several you will see very often.

 This stir-fried chicken with holy basil is a dish that I know my brother always order at Thai restaurants.
 You will be surprised how easy it is to whip up this dish.
 Seriously, less than 30 minutes probably.
 I remember reading somewhere that Thai cooking uses different type of basil and there are 3 types of Thai basil (please correct me if I’m wrong):